Shrushti2003/Music-Player/README.md

 Enter username: user123
 Enter password: ********
 (If wrong username or password is entered, it redirects to the same page with a prompt to enter correct details.)
+Main Menu:

+plaintext
+Copy code
+---Drop Beats, Not Bombs - WELCOME, HOMIE!---
+Would you prefer to play the song using your own URL link or select a single song?
+For URL link, press 1.
+For song selection, press 2.
+Select your choice: 2
+Song Selection (if '2' is selected):

+plaintext
+Copy code
+---Drop Beats, Not Bombs - WELCOME, HOMIE!---
+Would you prefer to play the song using your own URL link or select a single song?
+For URL link, press 1.
+For song selection, press 2.
+Select your choice: 2
+For Hindi songs, press 1.
+For English songs, press 2.
+Your choice: 1
+(List of Hindi songs is displayed)
+Select your choice: 5 (Agar Tum Saath Ho)
+Playback and Re-run:

+plaintext
+Copy code
+---THANKS FOR CHOOSING OUR SOUND JOURNEY!---
+Ready for another go?
+Press 'y' or 'Y' to dive back in, or any key to journey elsewhere: y For Hindi songs, press 1.
+For English songs, press 2.
+Your choice: 2
+(List of English songs is displayed)
+Select your choice: 10 (Everybody Kanye West) Conclusion
+This Music Player application offers an engaging and straightforward way for users to enjoy their favorite music.
+By providing options for both URL-based playback and a curated list of songs, the application caters to diverse user preferences.
+It serves as a practical tool and an educational example of basic user interaction and music playback techniques.
+Users can effortlessly navigate through the application to enjoy a seamless music experience.

+[YouTube Video Link]

+This format provides a comprehensive overview of your Music Player Project, reflecting its functionality and user-friendly design.
+The [YouTube Video Link] placeholder can be updated with the actual link to your project's video.